 What is a bit?A bit describes a single character in binary that can either be one or zero (an on or off state).
 Thus, a single bit can only express up to two values.
 The number of values that we can express rises exponentially as the number of bits increases.
 For instance, two bits can express up to four values, while 3-bits can express up to 8.
 In reference to CPUs, the number of bits refers to the amount of memory a CPU can address.
 So which is better? x86 or x64 architecture?
 First let’s explore what these terms mean.

-32-bit title scrolled across a PCBA 32-bit processor can only address up to four gigabytes of memory (such as Random Access Memory - RAM).
+What is 32-bit (x86) architecture?A 32-bit processor can only address up to four gigabytes of memory (such as Random Access Memory - RAM).
 On the other hand, a 64-bit bit processor can handle up to sixteen exabytes (16 billion gigabytes) of memory.
 Historically, we've used them for general computing.
 Notable processor architectures include: